 During the year ended June 30, 2016, the Authority received a \$1,500,000 grant from the state of Connecticut to study the feasibility of deepening the main ship channel in New Haven Harbor.
 The study is a 50% shared study with U.S. Army Corp of Engineers (ACOE).
 As a condition of the agreement with the ACOE, the Authority made an initial payment of \$25,000 to commence the study and subsequently forwarded the state of Connecticut grant funds to the ACOE.
-For the year ended June 30, 2021, the Authority's portion of the shared study costs totaled \$14,513 (\$155,001 at June 30, 2020).
-Through June 30, 2021, the Authority's share of cumulative project costs was \$1,258,122.
-The unspent funds, \$266,878 are being held in the Authority's name by the ACOE and are reported as an Other Asset on the Statement of Net Position.
-The unspent portion of the State Grant proceeds, \$241,878 are reported as an Other Liability on the Statement of Net Position.
+For the year ended June 30, 2022, the Authority's portion of the shared study costs totaled \$8,441 (\$14,513 at June 30, 2021).
+Through June 30, 2022, the Authority's share of cumulative project costs was \$1,266,564.
+The unspent funds, \$258,436 were returned to the Authority in August 8, 2022.
+The unspent portion of the State Grant proceeds, \$236,436 are reported as an Other Liability on the Statement of Net Position.
 If project costs are less than the grant, the Authority must return the unexpended funds within sixty days following the closeout of the grant.
+The Authority satisfied this obligation in August 2022.
 As a condition of the grant, the Authority is subject to a program examination to test its compliance with the provisions of the award.